LapmanHoi/Annotation/README.md

-# Data Lakes data manipulation software framework
+# Data Lakes Data Manipulation Software Framework
 This is a software framework for manipulating different data structures in the data lake.
 It is based on ORMapping and uses Java annotations to manipulate data as Java objects.

 Developer: Edmond Hoi